Is an Unclear Corporate Strategy Holding You Back?

 Why Strategic Clarity Is So Difficult

 Employees continuously report that they find their company’s strategy half as clear as their executive team.
 It’s astounding how many leaders continue to deploy critical and limited resources without everyone being on the same page.
-Strategy implementation takes commitment, clarity, and effort.
+Strategy implementation — especially in complex and rapidly changing environments — takes commitment, clarity, and effort.

 9 Symptoms of an Unclear Corporate Strategy